njeleniauskas/jslib/display-switcher-composite/readme.md

 ## Overview
-A view switcher is a component that handles the changing of specific sections of a web page from a collection of control options.
+A display switcher is a component that handles the changing of specific sections of a web page from a collection of control options.
 Functionally this component is similar to a `tablist`, however it is more flexible as the relationship between control and views can be **one-to-many** as well as non-adjacent to one another.

 Note that using this component requires an understanding of how composite navigation works (see that module's readme for more).